If you want to listen to the audio version of PAID, OWNED, AND EARNED MEDIA IN 2021, press play here.

 As you can see, all four of these exist symbiotically, and for your PR and marketing to succeed, you need to align them.

-In the next section of the guide, we’re going to cover the ways in which you can measure these different types of media.
+In the next section of the guide, we’re going to cover the ways in which you can measure paid, owned, earned and shared media.

-There is a plethora of different metrics you can choose to measure your paid media success.
+There are a plethora of different metrics you can choose to measure your paid media success.

 However, before you make any decision on what metrics you measure, it’s worth defining your business objectives.